Jämtland: Flora

 The Jamtish flora is heavily characterized by temperate coniferous forest, taiga, a forest inhabited by Norway spruce and pine trees.
 Among the two the Norway spruce is more common.
 The Norway spruce actually grows most densely in Jämtland together with the southern parts of Lapland.
 Here roughly 60 percent of the forests consist of spruces.

 In Jämtland over 2,300 mineral-rich marshes (wetlands) containing a very high pH level have been located.
 These marshes cover an area of 550 square kilometers.
-400 of these marshes are also very rich in chalk and because of the chalk-rich soil Jämtland displays the largest concentration of these type of marshes on the entire European continent.
+400 of these marshes are also very rich in chalk and because of the chalk-rich soil Jämtland displays the largest concentration of these types of marshes on the entire European continent.
 The chalk-rich soil has attracted several chalk-dependent plants, such as orchids, in Jämtland there are 19 different kinds of orchids.

 Each province in Sweden has symbols associated with them and Jämtland's provincial flower is an extremely rare orchid, the Gymnadenia nigra, an orchid that's only common in the province and a few other places in central Scandinavia.
 Several kinds of berries are found in Jämtland like e.g. bilberry (blåbär), lingonberry (lyngbär) and cloudberry (referred to as mylhta in Jämtland).